stepbrobd/dotfiles/README.md

 # Dotfiles

-Dotfiles storage bucket with setup scripts.
+My dotfiles with setup scripts.

-The content of this repository should stay in ~/.dotfiles directory.
+The content of this repository should stay in ~/.config/dotfiles directory.

 ## Setup